 There has always been an ‘Establishment’ of one kind or another.
 Power structures in poetry shift and reflect those in society.
 The radical voices of one era become the establishment of the next.
 T. S. Eliot is an obvious example of this.
 I have already mentioned the original Penguin Modern Poets series, and Michael Horovitz’s Penguin anthology, Children of Albion: Poetry of the Underground in Britain.
 When I was in my late teens back in the 1970s, anthologies like these seemed to me to present an exciting alternative to the dominating presence of the traditional and contemporary canon, even if I had my reservations about the quality of some of the poetry.
 However, the fact is that these anthologies were themselves dominated by white male poets.
 We are all prisoners of our time, as Doris Lessing once said.
 So I think it is important to look beyond what is presented to us through the prism of anthologies and prizes, and also beyond poetry written in English (one reason why I write reviews of poetry translated from other languages for PN Review).
 Important figures continue to remain excluded.
 I find it incomprehensible, for example, that the work of Kenneth Patchen, a major poet, continues to be remain largely unknown.

-Nevertheless, there is much to celebrate now in all the work that is being published of women poets, gay poets, poets from ethnic minorities, and so on, and in all the more experimental work that is available through publishers such as Shearsman.
+Nevertheless, there is much to celebrate now in all the diversity of work that is being published, and in all the more experimental work that is available through publishers such as Shearsman and Knives, Forks and Spoons Press.
 Thankfully, also, much work from the past that was forgotten is being brought to light.
 I have recently been discovering the superb poetry of Hazel Hall (1886-1924), represented in the anthology Modernist Women Poets (Counterpoint Press, 2015).

 Much younger poets are now the judges of major poetry competitions.
 Andrew McMillan was a judge on the National Poetry Competition last year, I believe, and Kim Moore is a judge this year.
 And ‘older poets’, too, can be emerging voices rather than ‘dominating’ ones.
 I am an older poet, but my voice has really only begun to emerge in the last few years (even if I began writing a long time ago), mainly because of my prose poems.
 Other older poets have been publishing brilliant work for decades, but do not dominate the scene in any way – the name Martin Stannard comes to mind here.